Ezekiel 6 – Judgment and Restoration from Idolatry

 i.
 We can see a progression that is often still evident:

 · Remembrance of God.

 · Relationship restored.

 ii.
-“Those that escape the sword, the pestilence, and the famine, and shall be led into captivity, shall plainly see that it is God who has done this, and shall humble themselves on account of their abominations, leave their idolatry, and worship me alone.
+“Those that escape the sword, the pestilence, and the famine, and shall be led into captivity, shall plainly see that it is God who has done this, and shall humble themselves on account of their abominations, leave their idolatry, and worship Him alone.
 And this they have done from the Babylonish captivity to the present day.”
 (Clarke)

 iii.
 “The escapees will emerge from their dispersal among the nations a transformed people.
 The process of transformation is not without its ironies.
 First, the spiritual renewal will occur on foreign soil, which most Israelites considered unclean or defiled.
 Second, to many Israelites, contact with Yahweh depended on residence in his land.
 Now they would learn that the very opposite was the case—continued presence in the land signified God’s rejection.
 The future lay with the exiles.”
 (Block)